 Instead of heading to the Blue Ridge Mountains, however, fall foodies can travel to Huntsville as their new fresh-fruit destination.
 Madison County’s very own Scott’s Apple Orchard has been continuously serving our area with fresh fruit and vegetables since 1901 and spans 1200 acres along the Tennessee/Alabama border.
 Scott’s is the largest apple orchard in Tennessee with 100 acres in apples.

-Fall apple season is September through December, and their Alabama farm store offers apples, cider, vinegar, caramel and candied apples, honey, preserves, molasses and divine apple slushies along with a few other seasonal crops like winter squash and sweet potatoes.
-Scott’s Orchard grows 17 varieties of apples, some of which never appear on grocery store aisles.
+Fall apple season is September through December, and the Scott's Orchard farm store offers apples, cider, vinegar, caramel and candied apples, honey, preserves, molasses and divine apple slushies along with a few other seasonal crops like winter squash and sweet potatoes.
+Scott’s Orchard grows 18 varieties of apples, some of which never appear on grocery store aisles.
 I got Fuji to snack on this weekend, but I’ll have to wait until deep in October to get my stash of Arkansas Black for winter eating.

 Curious how an apple farm operates?
 Scott’s Orchard offers farm tours and the chance to pick your own apples.
 Sign up in advance on their website to hop on their farm wagon and see “backstage” at the orchard.